 The Center for Student Development provides leadership development opportunities and promotes student involvement.
 In addition, the office provides service leadership through outreach programs utilizing a volunteer network comprised of student leaders.
-Students who are interested in information about the student commuter services, volunteer services, campus programs, leadership development or campus organizations should contact the Center for Student Development at 940.898.3626 or email StuDevelop@twu.edu or visit the web at www.twu.edu/o-sl/csd/.
+Students who are interested in information about volunteer services, campus programs, leadership development or campus organizations should contact the Center for Student Development at 940.898.3626 or email StuDevelop@twu.edu or visit the web at www.twu.edu/o-sl/csl/.